sqlballs/mSQLg2c/README.md

 <p style="border-bottom: 1px solid lightgrey;"></p>
 <h2><img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/building1.png?raw=true"> Business Applications of this Workshop</h2>

 Businesses require near real-time insights from ever-larger sets of data from a variety of sources.
 Many have not explored the improvements made in the latest versions of SQL Server, and some are only now exploring the cloud as a computing platform.
 As time has progressed, a more dramatic upgrade process may be required.
-Business and Organizations may not be aware of the security, performance, reliability and programming capabilities in the latest version of SQL Server and the improvements in Microsoft Azure, and need to know how to evaulate those improvements to see if they warrant a change in their data estate.
+Business and Organizations may not be aware of the security, performance, reliability and programming capabilities in the latest version of SQL Server and the improvements in Microsoft Azure, and need to know how to evaluate those improvements to see if they warrant a change in their data estate.
 <p style="border-bottom: 1px solid lightgrey;"></p>

 <h2><img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/listcheck.png?raw=true"> <a name="technologies">Technologies and Topics covered in this Workshop</a></h2>